Iceland is open: volcano update

 Parking fines

-Fines for parking violations generally range between 2.500 ISK to 10.000 ISK and can be paid at any bank.
-If paid within three business days, the fine is reduced by a small amount.
+Fines for parking violations generally range between 5,000 ISK to 10,000 ISK and can be paid at any bank.
+If paid within 3 business days, the fine is reduced by a small amount.
+But don’t wait to pay the fine as the more time elapses, 2-4 weeks, the larger the fine becomes.

 Thinking of exploring Iceland by car?
 Browse our self-drive tour packages.